 People may have differing opinions on whether it is important to filter water.

 In the United States, public water filtration systems remove contaminants so that the water is safe to drink by the time it reaches the tap.
-However, filtering water can change the taste and odor to make it more appealing to some people.
+However, filtering this water can change the taste and odor to increase its appeal.

-Sometimes, people refer to water as tasting “hard” or “soft.”
-This taste spectrum comes from the water’s calcium and magnesium content, which is higher in hard water.
-Both of these essential minerals are good for the body.
+Sometimes, individuals refer to water as tasting “hard” or “soft.”
+This taste spectrum comes from the water’s

-Brita advise that their filters retain a healthful amount of fluoride.
+Brita advises that its filters retain a healthy amount of fluoride.

 Chlorine and chloramine

-All types of Brita filter remove a high percentage of chlorine.
+All types of Brita filters remove a high percentage of chlorine.

 Certain health conditions

-In the U.S., it is possible to order a customer confidence report (CCR), which will determine the ratio of water components from individual systems.
-A person can then decide whether there are any components in high quantities that they wish to filter from the water before drinking it.
+In the U.S., it is possible to order a customer confidence report from community water providers.
+These reports will show the ratio of water components from individual systems.
+A person can then decide whether their water contains large quantities of any substances that they wish to filter from the water before drinking it.

-Collecting water through a private source means that the water is not subject to the same regulations as public water systems, so it is up to individuals to filter the water appropriately.
+Collecting water through a private source means that it is not subject to the same regulations as public water systems, so it is up to individuals to filter the water appropriately.